 The LL152 certification process revolves around two forms: the GPS1 and GPS2.
 The GPS1 is the periodic inspection report shared with the building owner, indicating any issues.

 The GPS2 is the certification form shared with the DOB.
-If a problem requires repair, the DOB will receive two copies of the GPS2 signed and sealed by a Licensed Master Plumber.
+If a problem requires repair, the DOB will receive two copies of the GPS2 signed and sealed by an N.Y.C.
+Licensed Master Plumber.
 The first submission will indicate the problems and whether or not they require an extension.
 The second certification submission documents that all repairs have been completed.
 To avoid penalties, building owners must arrange repairs so that the LMP can submit the second certification form within the 120 or 180-day deadlines.

 Navigating the complexities of Local Law 152 inspections and dealing with any ensuing defects can be challenging, but it’s an essential part of maintaining a safe and compliant property in New York City.
 At HBNY Plumbing & Heating, we strive to keep your LL152 gas piping inspection as simple as possible.
 If you own a property due for inspection, please contact us to learn more or get on our schedule.